 Another important question with respect to these performance indicators, is for whom are they calculated?
 Typically, they are aggregated over time and space, but that aggregation may not capture the impacts on the most vulnerable in their time of greatest vulnerability.
 The expected costs or benefits over time and space is arguably the most common objective used to evaluate water resources systems’ performance [38], but is one example of a metric that can mask these impacts.
 For example, while average flood damages of $10,000 may not be critical to a well-off individual, they could be crippling to another.
 Normalizing costs by income level may avert this issue, but computing the expected value still only captures the central tendency, ignoring impacts on the most vulnerable.
 Satisficing and min-max metrics would be better alternatives for ensuring the impacts on the most vulnerable are captured in metric aggregation.
 Satisficing metrics quantify the percent of stakeholders meeting an acceptable performance threshold [33,34], while min-max metrics measure the performance of the most marginalized communities [35].
 Min-max metrics can be thought of as an application of Rawls’s difference principle [36], which permits social and economic inequality only if the benefits of that inequality accrue to the least advantaged members of society, highlighting the important distinction between equality and equity.
 This principle is widely applied in multi-actor water resources systems, illustrating how water resources engineers are already operationalizing principles developed in social science and philosophy to include equity considerations when measuring performance outcomes [24,37,38].

 In thinking about the distinction between equality and equity, it is important to note that many metrics intended to quantify equity rely on measures of variability that may actually quantify equality at the expense of equity [39].
 This can have unintended consequences if one chooses not to implement a planning option that increases variability in performance across individuals in the name of equity even though that option actually improves performance for the most vulnerable [40].
 Metrics of relative variability, like the coefficient of variation and Gini index are two such examples that can suffer additional consequences when applied to quantities one wants to minimize, like water supply deficits or flood damages.
 In such cases, a management option that decreases deficits or damages for the worst-off individuals will decrease both the mean and standard deviation; but if it decreases the standard deviation faster than the mean, it will increase relative variability.
-This option would therefore perform worse on a relative variability metric, despite improving performance for the most vulnerable and even closing the gap between them and the least vulnerable.
+This option would therefore perform worse on a relative variability metric, despite improving performance for the most vulnerable and perhaps even closing the gap between them and the least vulnerable.

 Models